Summary: Chapter 4

 The characters stage a well-rehearsed show for Poirot—Mrs. Hubbard essentially tells Poirot that Ratchett, later revealed to be Cassetti, is a murderer and McQueen asks Arbuthnot to come to his room to talk about India.
 This "show" is not revealed until the very end of the book.
 By detailing these events through Poirot's perspective, the reader assumes they are fact—Mrs. Hubbard went to bed and read and Arbuthnot and McQueen discussed India in McQueen's cabin.
 The surprise ending is heightened because what the reader assumed was truth is, in fact, not true at all.
 The all-knowledgeable Hercule Poirot was hoodwinked.

-The set up, the train caught in a snow bank somewhere between Stamboul and London, is another way Christie intensifies the plot.
-Not only is there a murder, but also the murderer is probably still on board a train stuck in a snowdrift.
-The setting neatly frames the investigation around the Stamboul-Calais coach, later confirmed by Hardman's evidence that no one entered or left the coach that evening, and makes the situation much more urgent pressing and dangerous.
+The set-up, the train caught in a snow bank somewhere between Stamboul and London, is another way Christie intensifies the plot.
+Not only is there a murder, but the murderer is probably still on board a train stuck in a snowdrift.
+The setting neatly frames the investigation around the Stamboul-Calais coach, later confirmed by Hardman's evidence that no one entered or left the coach that evening, rendering the situation much more urgent pressing and dangerous.
 There is no guarantee that the murderer won't strike another passenger.